 (a) The child is under the age of eighteen.

-(b) The child is at least eighteen years of age and less than twenty-one years of age and is mentally or physically handicapped as defined in rule 5101:2-1-01 of the Administrative Code.
+(b) The child is at least eighteen years of age and less than twenty-one years of age and is mentally or physically handicapped as defined below:

 (5) Other sources of assistance are inadequate or are unavailable to meet the child's immediate needs.

-(D) A completed JFS 01050 must be submitted with the following documentation:
+(D) The PCSA shall retain a completed JFS 01050 with the following documentation:

 (3) A written statement that clearly indicates why the requested service is not within the resources of the family, a copy of the JFS 01681 "Applicant Financial Statement" (rev. 10/2000) and a copy of the family's most recent IRS 1040.